 Brief Introduction to the Experience Modification

-It is a dawn of a new era for Workers Compensation in California.
-The experience modification formula has been altered for the first time since January 1st 2007.
-Those of you who are not familiar with the experience modifier, to put it simply, it is a comparison of your business’s claim frequency against other companies in your governing class code.
+It’s a dawn of a new era for Workers Compensation in California.
+The experience modification formula has been altered as of 1/1/2011.
+Those of you who are not familiar with the experience modification, to put it simply, it is a comparison of your business’s claim frequency/severity against other companies in your governing class code.
 The industry average is 100, and anything lower (say and 84) is a credit modifier, conversely anything higher (106) is a debit modifier.
-Credit x-mods (experience modifiers) can have a significant reduction on your estimated annual premiums, because the insurance carrier views you as less of a risk.
+Credit x-mods (experience modification) can have a significant reduction on your estimated annual premiums, because the insurance carrier views you as less of a risk.

-On January 1st 2010, the WCIRB (workers compensation insurance rating bureau) recalculated the formula by putting more weight on a companies claims frequency (rather than the overall cost of the claims), risk of specific industries (classes of business), and the amount of employees that different companies have in their designated classes. i.e. If you had a debit modification of 104 and hadn’t had any claims for the past few years, but are in a class of business that is more susceptible to claims and have a high employee volume, then your experience modification still went up.
+On January 1st 2011, the WCIRB (workers compensation insurance rating bureau) recalculated the formula by putting more weight on a companies claims frequency, risk of a specific industries (classes of business), and the amount of employees that different companies have in their designated classes. i.e. If you had a debit modification of 104 and hadn’t had any claims for the past few years, but are in a class of business that is more susceptible to claims and have a high employee volume, then your experience modification still went up.
 Also, if you have a few claims in 2010 that were miniscule in cost, then your experience modification increased more than the company that only had one large claim.

 A few Issues with California Comp

 In this ever changing economic environment it is important to keep overhead at a minimum (i.e. insurance premium payments).
 Additionally, this soft market and diminished rates has relieved many business owners from paying extensive w/c premiums and have a variety of insurance carriers to choose from….However, the market is cyclical and there are a few subtle signs that the tide is beginning to turn.
-Medical payments are on the rise and so are the costs for employee long-term disability.
-A lot of the w/c carriers that came into California a few years ago, with the expectations of undercutting the competition by using minimal/improper rates have been leaving the market place due to their under pricing of high loss ratio accounts.
+The WCIRB has already proposed a 40% rate increase for 7/1/2011 and beyond.
+This is due to medical payments being on the rise and the increasing costs associated with employee long-term disability.
+A lot of the w/c carriers that came into California a few years ago, with the expectations of undercutting the competition to gain market share have been leaving the market place due to their under pricing of high loss ratio accounts.
 These high loss ratios (riskier and more expensive) businesses will be forced to become insured with financially secure and established insurance companies that will compensate for these “risky investments” by raising the rates, which will increase the premium dollars coming in.

 Consequently, the market will inevitably subside and a restaurant owner’s rate of $2.57 for the restaurant tavern class rate will rise to nearly $5.00.
 Regardless of a future rate increases and market potentially firming up, the new experience modification formula is a problem for business owners that don’t hold a high standard for safety.
 Even in this soft market, the new experience modification formula is continuously crippling companies that previously had miniscule debit x-mod and are now paying thousands more in premium dollars.